riconaranjo/COMP-2402/Final Review.md

 ### 1.2 Java Collections Framework - Interfaces

-All of these questions should be considered in the context of the interfaces in the JCF
+All of these questions should be considered in the context of the interfaces in the JCF.

 1. Explain the differences and similarities between a Set and a List.

-    A Set has no duplicates, whereas a List may have duplicates.
+    - A Set has no duplicates, whereas a List may have duplicates.
-    A List has an order to its elements, wheras a set is unordered.
+    - A List has an order to its elements, wheras a set is unordered.
+        - List elements can be accessed with an index [quick get]
+        - Set elements can be added / removed easily
+    - Both contain elements.
+    - Sorted Sets have successor search

 2. Explain the difference between a Collection and a Map.
 Could it also make sense to have Map be a subclass of Collection?

+    A Collection contains values but no key

+    - Ordered or Unorded

+    A Map organizes values based of a key [key-value pairs]

+    - It is possible to find a value knowing only a key
+    - No duplicate entries
+    - Unordered

 3. Which of the JCF interfaces would be the most useful if we want to store a collection of students enrolled in COMP2402 so that we can quickly check if a student is enrolled in COMP2402?

+    USet: if we are only storing name or student number [or both together as one value]
+    HashTable: has quick contains() if we are storing name and student number seperately

 4. How does your answer to the previous question change if we also want to store some auxiliary information (e.g., a mark) with each student.

+    HashTable: unordered Map, quick for contains()

 5. A Bag is like a set except that elements can be stored more than once.
 Explain how you could implement a Bag using a Map.

+    You can implement Bag interface by using key as the identifier for the element, and value as a counter for how many instances of this element are in the bag.

 ### 1.3 Java Collections Framework - Implementations

 1. Explain why it is important that elements that are stored in a Set or Map aren't modified in a way that affects the outcome of the equals() method.

+    This is important because...

 2. Describe the running time of the methods get(i) and set(i,x) for an ArrayList versus a LinkedList.

+    ArrayList is quicker since no need to traverse.
+    - O(1)

+    LinkedList traversal is minimized if doubly linked list
+    - O(min(n-i, i) + 1)

 3. Describe the running time of the method add(i,x) for an ArrayList versus a LinkedList.

+    ArrayList is good for adding or removing at the front / back because no need to shift elements.
+[Assume ArrayDeque with quick access to front / back]
+    - O(min(n-i,1) + 1)
+    LinkedList is good for adding anywhere, as long as there is a pointer to the location being added to, otherwise traversal through each element is needed.
+    - O(1) [given pointer to location]

-4. For each of the following methods, decide if it is fast or slow when (a) l is an ArrayList and (b) when l is a LinkedList.
+4. For each of the following methods, decide if it is fast or slow when:

+    **(a)** l is an ArrayList</br>
+    **(b)** when l is a LinkedList.

     ``` java
+    // Good for ArrayList
+    // Good for LinkedList
     public static void frontGets(List<Integer> l, int n) {
         for (int i = 0; i < n; i++) {
             l.get(0);
         }
     }
+    // Good for ArrayList
+    // Good for LinkedList
     public static void backGets(List<Integer> l, int n) {
         for (int i = 0; i < n; i++) {
             l.get(l.size()-1);
         }
     }
+    // Good for ArrayList
+    // Bad for LinkedList
     public static void randomGets(List<Integer> l, int n) { Random gen = new Random();
         for (int i = 0; i < n; i++) {
             l.get(gen.nextInt(l.size()));
         }
     }
+    // Good for ArrayList
+    // Good for LinkedList
     public static void insertAtBack(List<Integer> l, int n) {
         for (int i = 0; i < n; i++) {
             l.add(new Integer(i));
         }
     }
+    // Bad for ArrayList, unless ArrayDeque
+    // Good for LinkedList
     public static void insertAtFront(List<Integer> l, int n) {
         for (int i = 0; i < n; i++) {
             l.add(0, new Integer(i));
         }
     }
+    // Bad for ArrayList, Unless DualArrayDeque
+    // Good for LinkedList
     public static void insertInMiddle(List<Integer> l, int n) {
         for (int i = 0; i < n; i++) {
             l.add(new Integer(i));